-Through sunny days and fog, famous towns and little known ‘burgs, wine cellars and village vintner festivals, this was our time on the segment of the Rhine River known as the Romantic Rhine.
+Through sunny days and fog, famous towns and little known ‘burgs, wine cellars and village vintner festivals, this was our time on the segment of the Rhine River known as the Romantic Rhine in Germany.

 Half-timbered homes sit as the foot of cobbled streets.
 Vineyard paths wind into the hills.
 And foggy moments as castles disappear and re-emerge on hilltops hint at history.